 Udumula Sudhakar Reddy

 Intermediary findings of census of big cats in the State reveal that the tigers are roaring, showing a positive growth in numbers.
-The reports based on camera
+The reports based on camera traps and pug marks coming in from tiger reserves, sanctuaries and national parks to State wild life wing have some big surprises too.

 In Nagarjunasagar Srisailam Tiger reserve so far the reports found that there could be around 78 tigers including cubs.
 Wild life officials Atchampet division alone had shown 17 tigers including cubs which is a record sort of number.
 The figures are excluding the Gundla Brahmeswaram sanctuary area.